kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_directories.md

 | Env            | **No** - Contains other dirs | Base and Cluster dirs.  | `test/`, `staging/`, `prod/` |
 | Cluster        | **Yes** - Manually or Continuously  | Deployable Config. | `us-west1`, `us-east1`, `us-central1` |

+### Bases

+A Kustomize Base (e.g. `bases:`) provides shared Config that is customized by some consuming `kustomization.yaml`.

+The directory structure outlined in this chapter organizes Bases into a hierarchy as:
+`app-bases/environment-bases/cluster`

 ## Workflow Example

 - Changes made to *env/cluster/* roll out to **only that specific env-cluster**